eents/Algorithms/README.md

 ### Week 02
 I need to dive deeper into the material so I can turn in this week's assignment.
 My comprehension of big O notation is still very low.

+I just completed the first draft of the assignment..
+Yikes.
+The examples from the article don't have any context, and its hard to Google.
+I'm also having trouble uploading my C# project to GitHub from my Mac *without just uploading the zip*.
+Looks like I have some studying to do..

 ### Week 01
 This was just a setup week.
 No progress to report!